skit-ai/tech/_posts/2022-06-26-contextual-slu.md

 We curated a private dataset of clients wherein we collect user utterances along with all the bot prompts.
 We then concatenate the bot prompts with the user utterances.
-After retraining our intent classification model on some clients, we observed a performance jump of **20-30%** in the intent-F1 scores. <br> This probably happened because our user prompts are not rich with enough information and closing that information deficit via the bot prompts helped us achieve better performance.
+After retraining our intent classification model on some clients, we observed a performance jump of **20-30%** in the intent-F1 scores. <br> This probably happened because our user transcriptions are not rich with enough information.
+By closing that information deficit via the bot prompts, the overall input helped us in achieving better performance.
 Another probable reason for such a huge jump could be probably because the transcription generated while using voice bots are less accurate as compared to a chat bot's transcription wherein a user types their response.
 As a result, the gap increment when supplied with contextual information when working with voice bots is much larger than let's say a bot.
 However, this was not the case with all our datasets.
 We observed that the datasets with large number of classes didn't perform well or at par with datasets with less number of classes.
 One probable reason for it could be the dataset having a large amount of granularity with respect to intents and as such there wasn't any significant bump in the performance.
 We also observed that the performance with small-talk intents such as confirm, deny etc. had a massive jump in their performance as compared to other types of intents.